obsidiansystems/nix-thunk/README.md

 ## Nix Usage

 The [`default.nix`](default.nix) file in this repository also defines the nix function, `thunkSource`.
-This can be used in your nix files to unpack thunks.
-In the following example, a thunk is used in place of the source location argument to `callCabal2nix`.
+This can be used in your nix files to access the contents of thunks.
+In the following example, a thunk is used in place of the source location argument to `callCabal2nix`. `thunkSource` works whether the thunk is packed or unpacked, making it convenient to run nix commands with modified thunks.

 ```nix
   haskellPackages = pkgs.haskell.packages.ghc865.override {